 You are here:

-Another successful constitutional complaint lodged by a person committed to a psychiatric hospital as a measure of correction and prevention against compulsory medical treatment – legislation in Baden-Württemberg held unconstitutional as well
+Successful constitutional complaint lodged by a person committed to a psychiatric hospital against compulsory medical treatment – Legislation in Baden-Württemberg held unconstitutional

 Press Release No. 63/2011 of 20 October 2011